99 Ranch Market: General locations

 Non-suburban locations tend to be located in multi-ethnic districts.
 For instance, the Van Nuys, California and Richmond, California stores are located in multi-cultural neighborhoods and are popular among African American, Mexican American, and European American customers, as well as Chinese-speaking customers.

 In California, the chain has purportedly not been as popular in older Chinese communities.
 The 99 Ranch in Los Angeles' Chinatown operated in the Bamboo Plaza area for several years, but eventually the store was closed, perhaps due to its obscure location and lack of parking space, and perhaps due to competition from local small grocers, who have maintained their popularity among elderly Chinese American shoppers.

-Setting up in suburbia, 99 Ranch Market is often the only Asian American supermarket and shopping center for miles around.
-For instance, 99 Ranch Market is one of the very few Asian supermarkets operating in the San Fernando Valley.
+Setting up in suburban area, 99 Ranch Market is often the only Asian American supermarket and shopping center in the region.
+For instance, 99 Ranch Market is one of the few Asian supermarkets operating in the San Fernando Valley.

 Given the market chain's premium locations, the costs of rent for tenants are generally high, but other Chinese businesses, such as Sam Woo Restaurants, Chinese traditional medicine shops, and gift stores, have been known to follow 99 Ranch Market to its new locations, with 99 Ranch market becoming the anchor tenant for the smaller stores and restaurants within developing Asian suburban shopping areas.
 For example, in Phoenix, Arizona, the state's first 99 Ranch Market opened as part of a larger Chinese Cultural Center that offered a number of Asian restaurants and shops for the city and surrounding areas.

 Since 2008, 99 Ranch Market has opened locations in Texas, in particular Houston (2008), Sugar Land (2009), Plano (2010), Carrollton (2016), Katy (2016), Austin (2018), and Frisco (2019).
 This is in response to the growing population of Asian-Americans in Texas in the 2000s.

 Most 99 Ranch Markets are company-owned.
 The only franchised locations remaining in the United States are those in Las Vegas.
 99 Ranch Market is a popular American supermarket chain that is owned by Tawa Supermarkets Inc. and is based in Buena Park CA. As of April 2023 58 stores of 99 Grand Supermarkets are primarily based in California with other stores in Oregon, Nevada, New Jersey, Washington, Texas, Massachusetts, Maryland, Arizona and Virginia.